MiguelDLM/bibliography-importer-Specify7/icons/README.txt

-# Crear iconos PNG placeholder (para desarrollo)
+# Create placeholder PNG icons (for development)
-# Los iconos SVG se pueden convertir más tarde
+# SVG icons can be converted later

-# Crear un PNG simple de 128x128 para desarrollo
+# Create a simple 128x128 PNG for development
-# Este es un placeholder - se recomienda generar los iconos correctamente
+# This is a placeholder - it's recommended to generate proper icons

-echo "Nota: Los archivos PNG se deben generar desde icon128.svg" echo "Ejecuta ./generate-icons.sh o usa un conversor online"
+echo "Note: PNG files should be generated from icon128.svg" echo "Run ./generate-icons.sh or use an online converter"